mennovf/sight-in-reflection/readme.md

+# Sight in a Mirror Room

-I came an across a programming problem which has an interesting mathematical solution.
+I came across a programming problem which has an interesting mathematical solution.

 The problem statement is as follows (with reduced fluff): There's a rectangular room with mirrored wall and two points *source* $s$ and *target* $t$.
 The dimensions of the room $(w, h)$ and the locations of the points have integer coordinates.
 The points are contained within the room, never on a wall.
 The question asks how many directions there are that $s$ can look in, and see $t$.
 The line-of-sight ray reflects when hitting the wall and can in principle bounce forever.
 To restrict the number of solutions the ray "stops" after a given distance $D$.